steadybit/action-kit/README.md

 {
   "id": "logging-attack",
   "name": "Logging Attack",
-  "description": "Prints the received payload to the console to illustrate the custom attack API.", "version": "1.0.0",
+  "description": "Prints the received payload to the console to illustrate the attack API.", "version": "1.0.0",
   "category": "resource",
   "target": "container",